 About this WINE

 This is one of Montalcino’s hidden treasures.
-Unknown to many, Ferruccio Biondi Santi – credited with “investing” Brunello – planted his first Sangiovese on the best location he could find in the region.
-This was not the now famous Tenuta Greppo estate, but rather where Scopetone’s vines sit today.
-This hallowed site to the west of Montalcino is at close to 500 metres’ altitude and has some of the area’s oldest soils; it was replanted in 1978.
-Over the years, Scopetone carved a reputation as one of the region’s most elegant producers, choosing to let the quality of the vineyards and Sangiovese prevail over winemaking invention.
-But, sadly, the winery and vineyard fell into neglect.
+Unknown to many, Ferruccio Biondi – credited with “inventing” Brunello – planted his first Sangiovese on the best location he could find in the region.
+That was not the now-famous Tenuta Greppo estate, however, but rather the Scarnacuoia cru – where we find Podere Scopetone’s vines today.

 Brunello di Montalcino